dynatrace-ace/data-access-and-partitioning-codespaces/docs/E-metadata-enrichment.md

     ![](./img/span-name-results.png)

     !!! success
-        The Primary Grail Field propagates across every signal, unlike other attributes, making it ideal for tenant-wide configurations (Data Access, Partitioning, Segmentation, Cost Control).
+        Primary Grail Field propagates across every signal, unlike other attributes, making it ideal for tenant-wide configurations (Data Access, Partitioning, Segmentation, Cost Control).

         In 3rd-Gen, each datapoint is treated independently, offering much greater flexibility in how data is: Grouped (via Buckets), Filtered (Segments), Secured (Access Control / IAM), Allocated (for cost tracking, DPS).
 Every signal, such as logs, spans, traces & metrics, should be enriched with the correspondant metadata.
 Entities are treated in a similar way to any other signal type.

-To meet the **Slice & Dice** requirements (remember the table), we must enrich **every signal** (spans, logs, metrics, events) with:
+    To meet the **Slice & Dice** requirements (remember the table provided during the previous exercise), we must enrich **every signal** (spans, logs, metrics, events) with:

     - `dt.security_context = easytrade`
     - `dt.cost.costcenter = easytrade`
     - `dt.cost.product = easytrade`

     This makes the metadata consistent across signals, so you can cleanly apply IAM boundaries, Cost Allocation, Buckets, and Segmentation based on those fields.

 ### Enriching our K8s Cluster